TFMV/hatch/README.md

 ---

+> **Seeking Testers & Contributors**
+> Porter is actively evolving, and I'm looking for developers willing to spend a few hours testing any use cases you might have in mind.
+> If you hit a bug, open an issue or send a PR.
+Otherwise, feel free to assign it to me.
+> Your feedback will shape the future of fast, simple, open SQL over Arrow Flight.
+>
+> **Ready to contribute?** Check out our [Contributing Guidelines](CONTRIBUTING.md) for community standards, development setup, and technical details.

+---

 ## What is Porter?

 Porter is a **high-performance Flight SQL server** that makes Arrow-native analytics effortless.
 It provides a flexible abstraction layer for different database backends, currently supporting DuckDB with plans to add more (like ClickHouse).
 It bridges the gap between analytical databases and modern data infrastructure by speaking the Flight SQL protocol natively.